 • Non-linear Programming

 • Dynamic Programming

-While selecting a project, non financial gains must also be considered.
-Customer relationships, political issue, customer satisfaction, stakeholder‘s expectations are some of the factors that must be classified as non financial factors.
+While selecting a project, nonfinancial gains must also be considered.
+Customer relationships, political issues, customer satisfaction, stakeholder’s expectations are some of the criteria that must be classified as non financial criteria for project selection.

-In this article we discuss the project selection methods from different point of views.
-Note that you can encounter one or more questions in the PMP Exam related with the topic.
+In this article, we discuss the project selection methods from a different point of views.
+However, there are also qualitative project selection methods available such as Delphic Method, Powell Barkhi Method, etc. Note that you can encounter one or more questions in the PMP Exam related to the topic.